 Through chemistry, you might say, you can fool some of the people all of the time, but not all people, all the time.
 You can trick your taste buds, and throw insects off what they’re seeking, but you cannot fool nature itself.

 Made from plants

 At Apeel Sciences we use the building blocks and design principles of plants to create solutions that operate in harmony with nature, rather than against it.
 Made from materials found in every bite of fruit, Apeel creates an edible "peel" on the outside surface of fresh produce that helps to reinforce the peel and slow down spoilage.
-Produce with Apeel stays fresh and delicious two to three times longer, which promotes more sustainable growing practices, better quality food, and much less food waste.
+Produce with Apeel stays fresh and delicious 1.5 to 3 times longer, which promotes more sustainable growing practices, better quality food, and much less food waste.

 Today, Apeel fruits and vegetables help consumers and retailers alike reduce food waste, while opening new markets to farmers that lack access to the cold chain.
 With Apeel, a mango farmer in Kenya can send produce to market without the cost of refrigeration, gaining added income and greatly reducing food waste associated with limited storage and transportation infrastructure.
 For big growers, Apeel means the difference between using air freight to ship asparagus, or the ability to use the cheaper and less carbon-intensive shipping method afforded by Apeel’s power to preserve produce over time.
 And at supermarkets, Apeel makes it possible to buy avocados that stay ripe longer, so less good food is thrown away in the end.